Tutorials How To Use bilateralstimulation.io

 As a therapist, you can enable auditory BLS by enabling the "Auditory" toggle in your therapist controls.

-When you start the visual bilateral the audio will play in-sync.
-Every time the visual bilateral hits the left border of the screen, the sound will play on the left ear.
-Every time the visual bilateral hits the right border of the screen, the sound will play on the right ear.
+When you start the visual BLS the audio will play in-sync.
+Every time the visual BLS hits the left border of the screen, the sound will play on the left ear.
+Every time the visual BLS hits the right border of the screen, the sound will play on the right ear.

 Make sure your client wears headphones (preferably wired ones) and is in a calm place.
 Make sure your client has not muted the volume on their device.
 Once you initiate audio your client will see a text message on their screen asking them to confirm that they want to allow enabling audio.
 They need to click on this text message for audio to play on their side.